 Many will be tempted to wing it, writing those posts as and when they have time about whatever springs to mind.
 And you can do that.
 But we’re currently thinking about maximising profitability.
 And – generally speaking – winging it is a bad plan.

-There are tons of benefits to having a content plan for 2023 in place for next year; here are my top five…
+There are tons of benefits to having a content plan for the whole year in place; here are my top five…

 #1 Consistency